Mother's Pizza Parlour and Spaghetti House: Reestablishment (2013-ca. 2019)

 The chain is now owned by Brian Alger and Geeve Sandhu, who both fondly remember the original chain.
 Alger bought the Mother's and The Pop Shoppe trademarks, reestablishing the latter in 2004 and waiting until 2011 to reestablish Mother's.
 Sandhu joined as operational partner in 2010.
-Sandhu previously worked for Jack Astor's, and owns three pubs as of 2013.
+Sandhu previously worked for Jack Astor's, and owned three pubs as of 2013.

 Many of the old franchisees have helped the new location; one of the former franchisees is working to perfect the original dough recipe.

 The new restaurant retains some classic features, but with a more contemporary feel.
 Their aim was to replicate what the restaurant would have been like, if it had never left the marketplace.
 Retained are pitchers of pop, red and white fabric on seats, Tiffany glass panels, and projected black and white films, and newly introduced are old barn beams, and stone walls and distressed oak.
 Removed are elements including tables made of sewing machines, flashing marquee signs, and swinging parlour-style doors.

 Alger suggested that he wanted the old uniforms to return, but realized in might not be popular with employees.
 The new uniforms make reference to the old.

 The first location was intentionally in Hamilton, given that it hosted the original location of the first chain.
 Before opening the first location, the partners were scouting for a second.

-The first relaunched Mother's Pizza location opened April 1, 2013 at 701 Queenston Road in Hamilton, Ontario.
+The first relaunched Mother's Pizza location opened April 1, 2013, at 701 Queenston Road in Hamilton, Ontario.

-The second Mother's Pizza location opened on May 5, 2014 in Kitchener, Ontario at 4391 King Street East.
+The second Mother's Pizza location opened on May 5, 2014, in Kitchener, Ontario, at 4391 King Street East.

-A third Mother's Pizza location opened in Spring 2015 in Brantford, Ontario at 185 King George Road.
+A third Mother's Pizza location opened in Spring 2015 in Brantford, Ontario, at 185 King George Road.

-A fourth Location opened in fall 2016 in Waterloo, Ontario at 183 Weber Street North.
+A fourth Location opened in fall 2016 in Waterloo, Ontario, at 183 Weber Street North.

-The Hamilton location closed September 2017.
-The Brantford location closed April 2018.
-The Waterloo location closed in May 2018, and by the end of January, the last location in Kitchener had also closed.
+The Hamilton location closed in September 2017.
+The Brantford location closed in April 2018.
+The Waterloo location closed in May 2018, and by the end of January 2019, the last location in Kitchener had also closed.